RAIVNLab/FLUID/README.md

 The PyTorch implementation for the NED learning and evaluation framework.
 The NED framework aims to more closely simulate real-world learning conditions while naturally conglomerating the objectives of previous learning frameworks such as few-shot, continual, and self-supervised learning.
 NED is designed to enable research towards general ML systems that incorporate the specialized techniques and insights made across the diverse set of ML subfields.

 To learn more about the framework and the revealing insights on generalization and current methods [paper](https://arxiv.org/abs/2007.02519).
 To submit results to the NED Leaderboard visit the [website](https://raivn.cs.washington.edu/projects/InTheWild/).
-For documentation on the structure of the code see [overview.md](../overview.md).
+For more documentation of the code see [overview.md](../overview.md).

 ## Getting Started